-Figure 21 shows that PRELIM replicates most of the "natural variability" in total gas requirement and offsite gas requirement resulting from different configurations and types of crude.
+Figure 23 shows that PRELIM replicates most of the "natural variability" in total gas requirement and offsite gas requirement resulting from different configurations and types of crude.
 PRELIM reproduces similar variability of gas requirement for all 22 cases (r^2 =0.87 gas requirement).
 Also, PRELIM replicates the variability in offsite gas requirement for most of the runs (r^2 =0.88 offsite gas requirement for 19 out of 22 runs).
-In addition, Figure 21 illustrates that PRELIM estimates of these gas requirements are consistently high.
-The deviation in total gas requirement (24% CV(RSMSD) is considered acceptable as it results from the combined effect of several factors and does not end in a large deviation in the overall refinery emission estimates (total gas requirements match ranks at a high intermediate value; wr^2 =0.85).
-Differences in modelling hydrogen requirements (section 5.2.4) only partially explain the deviation in total gas requirements.
-For example, excluding the models' gas requirement increases (35% CV(RSMSD) indicating the cumulative impact of other factors such as differences in process unit product yields that are a reflection of the range of operating conditions possible (section 5.2.2).
+In addition, Figure 23 illustrates that PRELIM estimates of these gas requirements are consistently high.
+The deviation in total gas requirement (24% CV(RSMSD) is considered acceptable as it results from the combined effect of several factors and does not end in a large deviation in the overall refinery emission estimates (total gas requirements state) variable value; wr2=0.85).
+Differences in modelling hydrogen requirements (section 8.4) only partially explain the deviation in total gas requirements.
+For example, excluding the models' gas requirement estimates associated with the hydrogen requirements, the deviation in total fuel gas requirement increases (35% CV(RSMSD) indicating the cumulative impact of other factors such as differences in process unit product yields that are a reflection of the range of operating conditions possible (section 8.2).
 Besides that, the significant deviation in offsite gas requirements (46% CV(RSMSD) is considered acceptable for the current version of PRELIM because it does not have an important impact on PRELIM emissions estimates.
 PRELIM assumes natural gas and refinery fuel gas direct refinery emissions to be very similar.
 However, deviation in offsite gas requirements has an effect in terms of energy estimates and associated upstream impacts, and should be addressed in future versions of PRELIM (offsite gas requirements match ranks at an intermediate value; wr2=0.60).
 Once the deviation in total gas requirements is improved, deviation in offsite gas requirements could be enhanced by reconciliation of differences regarding onsite gas requirement/refinery fuel gas production estimates.
 Both improvements require detailed analysis and further validation.

 PRELIM energy estimates can be beneficial for a more detailed modelling and characterization of the refinery fuel gas.
-The outlier for offsite gas requirement in Figure 21 demonstrates the effects of PRELIM limitations to account for lighter gases separately.
+The outlier for offsite gas requirement in Figure 23 demonstrates the effects of PRELIM limitations to account for lighter gases separately.
 PRISM[TM] and PRELIM model propane production differently.
-The "apples to apples comparison" required that PRISM[TM]'s propane production estimates are included in the calculations of onsite gas or refinery fuel gas production.
+The "apples to apples comparison" required that PRISM[TM]'s propane production estimates are included in the calculations of onsite gas production.
+This is different from the PRELIM estimates that have already propane production as part of the onsite gas or refinery fuel gas production.
 For some crudes the energy embedded in propane makes a difference in whether PRELIM onsite fuel gas production results in an under or overestimate.
 It also makes a difference in the magnitude of the deviations in such estimates.
-Disaggregating the refinery fuel gas production estimates.
+Disaggregating the refinery fuel gas characterization could help to improve estimates in energy content of the onsite fuel gas production estimates.